 Leave management is fully integrated into RotaCloud.
 Staff can request leave, view booked leave, and see remaining leave allowances anytime they like through the app.
 Managers can set leave rules and embargoes to make sure the business is never understaffed, and see which employees need to take more leave.

 Normally, managers take note of sickness and lateness for disciplinary reasons, but you can also use this data to infer wellbeing.
 For example, an employee with a high number of absences is likely to be struggling with either physical or mental wellbeing.
-Discussing these absences with the employee in a confidential and constructive way may help you make some reasonable adjustments (in the workplace, when scheduling etc) to improve their wellbeing.
+Discussing these absences with the employee confidentially and constructively may help you make some reasonable adjustments (in the workplace, when scheduling, etc.) to improve their wellbeing.

 In RotaCloud